Go-ahead for Finland’s first Waterfront Designer Outlet: the Kotka Old Port

 First, jazz came ashore to Finland via the Kotka Port.
-Now, Finland’s first Waterfront Designer Outlet Village has been given the go-ahead by the City Council of Kotka.
+Now, Finland’s first Waterfront Designer Outlet has been given the go-ahead by the City Council of Kotka.
 The City of Kotka is ideally located between Helsinki and St Petersburg, just 75 minutes drive from Helsinki.

 The City Council of Kotka has unanimously approved the City plan and the concept for Kotka Old Port.
 After the Council’s decision on Friday, the construction process can now go ahead this year.